KrishnaBiniwale/Restaurant-Finder/README.md

 # RestaurantFinder
 Website that finds a restaurant that the user searches for.
 Users can search for name and location, and sort by metrics such as best match, best rating, review count, and distance.
+Furthermore, users can select restaurants as favorites, which are saved based on their login.

 # Backend
 This website utilizes the Yelp API to obtain the restaurant locations, as well as various information about each restaurant.